atdixon/thurber/README.md

 * **No AOT**
 * **Bypassable API**
     * No API lock-in.
 Pipelines can be composed of Clojure/thurber and Java transforms.
-Don't like **thurber**?
+Don't like thurber?
 Incrementally refactor your pipeline back to Java.
 * **Not Afraid of Java Interop**
     * Wherever Clojure's [Java Interop](https://clojure.org/reference/java_interop) works